< Back to blog

 The deepest structural failure is the scheduling logic itself.
 Most OR boards are built to be full — maximum case volume, back-to-back rooms, turnover times optimized against best-case assumptions.
 A schedule built to 100% theoretical capacity has no slack to absorb any of the above.
 The first deviation — a 15-minute case extension, a patient who arrives without proper pre-op documentation, a sterilization delay — creates a ripple with nowhere to go.

 Resilient scheduling is not about scheduling fewer cases.
 It is about building the schedule around the statistical distribution of actual case durations, sequencing cases to smooth PACU arrivals, and flagging risk in real time so the OR manager can intervene before a minor delay becomes a cancellation.
-Research on surgical scheduling resilience identifies real-time adaptive scheduling as the primary lever for preventing same-day changes from becoming same-day cancellations [10].
+University of Iowa and Jefferson Medical College research identifies real-time adaptive scheduling — specifically accounting for full PACU beds and intraday case duration variance — as the primary lever for preventing same-day disruptions from compounding into cancellations [10].

 How the Four Failure Modes Stack Against Each Other